functionalcraft/tundra/README.md

-# tundra
+# Tundra

-Dark blueish grey colour scheme
+Tundra is a dark blueish grey color scheme, drawing inspiration primarily from Solarized and Nord.